eebbesen/harrison_fjord/README.md

 1. Initialize environment variables `FACEBOOK_APP_ID` and `FACEBOOK_VERSION_ID`

 ## FAQ
-**You know that replacing 'o' and 'a' with and 'å' and ø' is wrong and plain stupid, right?**
+**You know that replacing 'a' and 'o' with and 'å' and 'ø' is wrong and plain stupid, right?**

 Yes, I understand that these are different letters.
 No, you don't have to like it.